Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

     - The Listerners define the prefixes we can use later in the HTTPRoute resources to define HTTP, HTTPS, or other listerner with corresponding ports and secrets if required.
     - Set the `Gslb Dns ZoneId` using the Route53 Zone ID you've been given at the begining of the workshop.
     - Set the `Gslb Authentication CredentialRef` using the Credential ID you've been given.
-    - Set tht `Domain` to the domain name assigned as well.
+    - Set the `Domain` to the domain name assigned as well.
     - The `Name` is used to name the IstioGatewway CRD that will be created in your Space.
+The HttpRoute (that needs to be created for each application we want to expose) references this name; so if you change this Istio Gateway ressource `Name` at Profile level, you will also have to change it in the HttpRoute object, which in this lab is provided for the smoke test app [here](./spring-smoketest/.tanzu/config/k8sGatewayRoutes.yaml)
     - You can leave all other defaults unchanged.
 More on ClusterIssuer in the advance topics.
 - Step 5: Configure Additional Capabilities:
     - We don't need to do anything here for this specific profile, since the Capabilities reqried by the traits we selected are already pre-selected.
 But if we required additional capabiities on our custom profiles, this is the place where we will select them.